6 Reasons Your Recruitment Experience Might Be Lousy, And How to Fix It

-You know your candidate experience leaves a little something to be desired.
+You know your recruitment experience leaves a little something to be desired.
 In fact, 55% of employers think candidates want an improved online application or interview process.
 The bad news is your applicants know it too.
-Almost 60% of job seekers report having a poor candidate experience.
+Almost 60% of job seekers report having a poor candidate experience — many of which have dealt with recruiter ghosting.

 With a few key changes, you can optimize your company’s hiring process and increase your chances of hiring the best talent in today’s talent shortage.
 Here are the six reasons you’re missing out on qualified candidates.